domsq/project-driving-safely-game/README.md

 # Driving Safely

-Driving Safely is a game where users attempt to make it successfully through all the scenarios presented, by making the right choice, to reach the destination safely.
+Driving Safely is a game where users to successfully make it through all the scenarios presented, by choosing the right choice, to reach the destination safely.
 It is a blend of an interactive story with a quiz to test the user's knowledge of road rules and traffic safety.
-However, unlike a quiz where you would just receive a score at the end, with this game making the wrong choice can end badly so choose wisely.
+However, unlike a quiz where you would just receive a score at the end, with this game making the wrong choice can end badly so they need to choose wisely.
 The game is CLI based so the user would type in the required answer.

 ![Image of intro message](https://raw.githubusercontent.com/domsq/project-driving-safely-game/main/screenshots/intro_message.JPG)